 Lovely artist drawing photo credit to Float Tank Solutions and Kathryn Sullivan!

 I'm sure you've met.
 A pool noodle can feel good under your knees, especially if you have knee or lower back issues.
 It tilts your pelvis just enough to change your posture.
 You can use the pool noodle in any way that feels comfortable.
 Some use it to stabilize, some rest their arms on it and lay on their belly.
 My favorite noodle position is to place it vertically under my spine.
 I direct my shoulder blades back in a reverse hug.
 It makes for a very unique back bend that feels good for my body.
 Every body is different.

 It's a thick super buoyant floaty device.
 This is the bulkiest of the tools we have available.
 If you use it as intended (around your neck), it will bring you into more of a seated position and your ears will be above the solution.
 The main reason oGo Float offers the Nekdoodle is because I had an awesome belly float with a Nekdoodle once.
 Worth every penny; tummy floating is neat and really expansive in the hips.
-You might enjoy reversing the Nekdoodle, placing the larger part under your shoulders and let your head dip into the hole. (picture included for reference)
+You might enjoy reversing the Nekdoodle, placing the larger part under your shoulders and let your head dip into the hole. (pictured above middle)

 We hope you've enjoyed meeting the tools.
 Play around and find what works for you, and then tell us all about it so we have more information and better recommendations for our floaters.